 Basic processes and measurement of the hydrologic cycle, including: precipitation, evaporation, surface runoff, stream flow, soil moisture, and groundwater.
 Emphasis placed on groundwater, including: geology of occurrence, principles of flow, conceptual models of regional flow, chemistry and quality, well hydraulics, aquifer characteristics, resource development, detection of pollutants, and contaminant transport.
-Three hours lecture, three hours lab.
+Three hours lecture, three hours laboratory.
 Field trip fee and lab fee.
 Prerequisite: GEOL 201, 211, or consent of instructor.
 Alternate years.

 GEOL 443.
 Structural Geology.
 (4 Credits)

 Architecture of the dynamic earth.
 Earth movement and deformation in the context of plate tectonics.
 Laboratory simulation of stress and strain, study of deformed rocks, and interpretation of geologic maps; measurements and computations.
-Three hours lecture, three hours lab.
+Three hours lecture, three hours laboratory.
 Field trip fee and lab fee.
 Pre/Corequisite: GEOL 201 or 211.
 Alternate years.

 GEOL 494.
 Senior Capstone Seminar for Geology Majors.
 (2 Credits)

 Integration seminar for seniors or for juniors who have completed most geology requirements.
 Reading and discussion of history and philosophy of geological science and critical reflection of student's experience in Christian liberal arts education, understanding of vocation and ethical considerations of practice.
 Prerequisite: Completion of 16 credit hrs of GEOL courses.

 GEOL 495.
 Geoscience Independent Study.
 (2 to 4 Credits)